Curzon Park Abbey

-Curzon Park Abbey is one of three monasteries of nuns in the English Benedictine Congregation.
+Curzon Park Abbey is one of three monasteries of nuns in the English Benedictine Congregation, that since 2021 is affiliated to the Stanbrook Abbey.

 History

 It began as an Anglican Benedictine convent at Feltham, Middlesex, founded by Father Ignatius on 24 June 1868.
 Feltham Priory, or Feltham Nunnery, was dedicated to Saints Mary and Scholastica (twin sister of St Benedict).